A Story of Entrepreneurialism and Innovation…

 Collaborating with a dealer, Winkler Canvas designed a 42’ wide cattle barn complete with a ridge-vent, rollup curtains on one side and an eave on the other side to cover a feed alley.
 This became one of Winkler Canvas’s biggest sellers, providing over 10,000 lineal feet of cattle housing numerous years in a row.

 In 2011, Winkler Canvas won the bid to design and manufacture two 132’ wide custom structures for the Calgary Airport to be used as hording while pouring concrete for a highway beneath a runway.
 The structure was fully customized with tapered legs to fit the trench, 40’ sidewalls and mounted rollers for mobility.
 This project came with its challenges, including a redesign half way through as the blasted trench was not as wide as they had expected it to be.
-In the end the project proved to be a success.

 A New Beginning